 Rinse and peel (if desired) potatoes (Russet, Idaho, that sort; about one or two potatoes per person; add a sweet potato if desired, cut to same size).
 Cut into sixths or so.
 Place in large pot on stove, well covered with salted water.
 Simmer for about half hour.
 Drain water.
 Add about 1/4 cup (half stick) of butter, cut into tablespoons or so, more if desired, small splash of milk, and salt.
 You can also add minced garlic if desired.
 Blend well with hand mixer or potato masher.
 Add milk if needed to desired texture.

-Preheat oven to 500*F. Rinse about two potatoes per person (Russet, Idaho, golden, red, whatever desired), peel if desired, chop into about one inch pieces.
-Melt two tablespoons of butter with about two tablespoons of cooking oil on stove.
-Toss potatoes in mixture, add salt/pepper.
-Spread potatoes on baking sheet and put in oven for fifteen minutes.
-Flip/rearrange potatoes and put back in for fifteen minutes.
-Repeat/back in oven for fifteen more minutes or until desired doneness.
+Preheat oven to 400*F. Rinse about two potatoes per person (Russet, Idaho, golden, red, whatever desired), peel if desired, chop into about one inch pieces.
+Toss potatoes on baking sheet with large drizzle of olive oil, about two tablespoons melted butter if desired, add salt/pepper.
+Cook in oven for about an hour, flipping every fifteen minutes.

 Preheat oven 400*F. Combine one and three-quarter cups flour, one tablespoon baking powder, one teaspoon sugar, and one teaspoon salt.
 Cut in half cup of cold butter.
 Mix in three quarter cup milk.
-Create about nine scoops of dough on lined baking sheet.
-Brush with milk, bake until golden, about twenty minutes.
+Create about twelve scoops of dough on lined baking sheet.
+Brush with milk, bake until golden, about twenty-two minutes.

 Cut Out Biscuits